World Biodiversity Forum: Plenary Speakers, Sessions, Workshops & Call for Abstracts

 We accept proposals for oral and poster contributions for the World Biodiversity Forum.
 Contributions should fit the conference themes, and may either be presented as part of a thematic session or workshop (see the specific session for more information), or in open sessions.
 Poster or oral contributions are considered as being equal, and will have the same status at the conference.
 Submit your contribution using the dedicated website.

-Deadline for submissions is the 10 November 2019.
+The abstract submission deadline has been extended to 24 November 2019.
 We look forward to receiving your contributions!

 DATEOctober 3, 2019

 AUTHORDr.
 Cornelia Krug

 SHARE WITH YOUR NETWORK

 A Sea Change for the Science of Sea Life